 Aleksandra has an MA in Art and Science from Central Saint Martins, University of the Arts, London (2016); a BA in Contemporary Dance from CODARTS, University of the Arts in Rotterdam (2009); and is a graduate of the National Ballet School in Lodz (2003).
 She received The Research Scholarship by Grazyna Kulczyk in 2015, and the art research scholarship from Ministry of Culture and National Heritage 2019 in Poland.

-For two weeks in September 2019, Aleksandra will live at the Cité des électriciens in Bruay-la-Buissière, in France.
-She will create in situ choreographies with the neighbours in shared gardens and in the streets of this ancient rehabilitated mining town, to be discovered during the Heritage Days celebrating 100 years of Polish immigration to the mining area.
+For two weeks in September 2019, Aleksandra lived at the Cité des électriciens in Bruay-la-Buissière, in France.
+She worked with the neighbours to create in situ choreographies in shared gardens and in the streets to mark a heritage day celebrating 100 years of Polish immigration to the mining area.

 Photo by Gui Gomes